All Episodes

 I don't ask you where you send your kids to school, so don't bother me about where I send mine.

-It's why people I'm playing the soundbite just as an example here, why people like the guy.
+It's why people, I'm playing the soundbite just as an example here, why people like the guy.

-I spend $38,000 a year on taxes for a public school system.
+I spend $38,000 a year on taxes for a public school system I don't even utilize.

-With my kids, it's none of your business where I send my kids.
+It's none of your business where I send my kids.

 As governor, I've got to pay attention to the education for every kid in this state.